British Heart Foundation

 The British Heart Foundation (BHF) is a cardiovascular research charity in the United Kingdom.
 It funds medical research related to heart and circulatory diseases and their risk factors, and runs influencing work aimed at shaping public policy and raising awareness.

-In 2021, a study conducted by YouGov ranked the British Heart Foundation as the top charity or organisation in the UK by percent of adults who hold a positive opinion of the organisation.
+In 2021, a study conducted by YouGov ranked the British Heart Foundation as the top charity or organisation in the UK by per cent of adults who hold a positive opinion of the organisation.